northbasin/info/content/biological_resources/plants/non_native.md

 ## _Raphanus_ sp. (radish)

 Common throughout.
-Generally an annual, so it can be eliminated by pulling or cutting before it produces seed.
-Large plants can be difficult to pull, and plants that are cut will often resprout and flower multiple times, so repeated maintenance through the year is necessary.
-Seeds are viable for several years, so areas with a large infestation require intensive treatment for several years.

-Prior to 2011, the inland area adjacent to the shoreline was a near monoculture of radish.
+In 2011, the inland area adjacent to the shoreline was dominated by radish.
 This has been replaced by native plants (most initially planted, many now spreading naturally), though sporadic radish appears regularly.

 [Cal-IPC](https://www.cal-ipc.org/plants/profile/raphanus-sativus-profile/)